SergeyGorobetsDev/Guess-the-meme/README.md

-# Guess the meme - test task
+# Guess the meme - casual game